Thursday, November 21, 2024

-In part I of this series we were left with Richard Carrier's entirely plausible assertions; here is a summary of them...
+In Part I of this series we were left with Richard Carrier's entirely plausible assertions; here is a summary of them...

-That which is logically impossible can never exist or happen......It’s really hard to fathom what one could even mean by saying logical contradictions can obtain in the real world,
+That which is logically impossible can never exist or happen......It’s really hard to fathom what one could even mean by saying logical contradictions can obtain in the real world, (that is, contradictions are unintelligible notions - I agree!)

 The most nothingly state of nothing that can ever obtain, is a state of affairs of zero size lacking all properties and contents, except that which is logically necessary.